 Oscar-winning composer Alexandre Desplat is one of the most coveted film composers in the world today.
 Desplat is noted for his collaborations with some of the world’s top filmmakers: Wes Anderson, George Clooney, Stephen Daldry, David Fincher, Stephen Frears, Tom Hooper, Ang Lee, Terrence Malick, Roman Polanski and Angelina Jolie garnering nine Academy Award nominations.

 Desplat first captivated American ears with The Girl With The Pearl Earring and Birth.
 The two-time Golden Globe and Oscar winner has since scored a range of incredible films, eight of which have been Oscar-nominated: The Queen, The Curious Case Of Benjamin Button, Fantastic Mr. Fox, The King’s Speech, Argo, Philomena, The Imitation Game and Wes Anderson’s The Grand Budapest Hotel which won the 2015 Oscar for Best Score.
-Desplat’s thematic score to Guillermo Del Toro’s film, The Shape of Water garnered a 2018 Golden Globe, a BAFTA, and recently won the Academy Award for Best Original Score.
+Desplat’s thematic score to Guillermo Del Toro’s film, The Shape of Water garnered a 2018 Golden Globe, a BAFTA, a 2019 Grammy nomination, and won the Academy Award for Best Original Score.

 Born to a Greek mother and French father, Desplat grew up in France with a budding love for Hollywood film music, and broke into the French film industry in the 1980s.
 With a penchant for lyricism, elegant orchestrations, and precise dramatization, Desplat has quickly joined the pantheon of all-time greats.
 “I was in a car with a friend who had offered me a double vinyl of Star Wars,” Desplat remembers.
 “It might have been ’78.
 He gave me this record, and I remember having said to him, “Hmm.
 ‘Music composed and conducted by John Williams.’
 That’s what I want to do.”
 And that’s what I’m doing.”